yikai82/ML-Project-NYSX/README.md

 ---

-### 6.2 Checking if any port is open for Docker + MLflow
+### 6.2 Check if any port can be used for Docker + MLflow

 1. The original [docker-compose_ver00.yml](/src/experiment_tracking/backup/docker-compose_ver00.yml) can be accessed in the src/experiment_tracking/backup/.
-The working version can be access [here](/src/experiment_tracking/docker-compose.yml)
+The current working version can be access [here](/src/experiment_tracking/docker-compose.yml)

 2. Below is the comparison the between ver00 and teh current version, which should help you to troubleshoot your issue.